eda_lm generates a scatter and EDA enhanced regression

 The true 68 percent of values can be displayed as a shaded region by

-.
-It uses the quantile
+setting q=TRUE.
+It uses the quantile function to compute

 the upper and lower bounds defining the inner 68 percent of values.
 If the